METARCHlTECTURE/bcqlr/collections/_phil/02-History/texts-kenny.md

 ---
-title: Texts on A New History of Western Philosophy
+title: Texts - A New History of Western Philosophy
 categories: History
 tags: Texts Ongoing
 ---